The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 With executive function, we can take it back—when deadlines and other pressures are blowing gale force, “I will decide.”
 The hand of reform shatters this desperate or flight through our priorities, so trifles are not causing lives to be wasted but working for the project of a good life.

-Onwards to the future of your dreams: a connect-the-dot Everything that has ever been brought into existence was once but a dot, yet people make getting lost an Olympian endeavour.
+Onwards to what's next for your dreams: a connect-the-dot Everything that has ever been brought into existence was once but a dot, yet people make getting lost an Olympian endeavour.
 In the background, the executive function is your silent architect, making those BIG goals achievable.
 Motivation alone will never cut it — it liability and build track, determination & discipline.
 It is by inching forward here, taking one step back there, that we win revolutions.

-Ultimately, the executive function gives you the key that permits you to leave the cage and live life to the fullest — a life of your choosing rather than whichever pop-up banners randomly bump into you like some hapless victim.
+Whether you decide to ignore this or go full-bore into rolling out our solution, the executive function gives you the pivotal that permits you to leave the cage and live life to the fullest — a life of your choosing rather than whichever pop-up banners randomly bump into you like some hapless victim.

-And those skills (and some of these habits) will make you master your time, energy and emotions.
-And no matter how trivial or mundane, it can seem like the highest of mountains without them.
-So unleash that silent revolution inside of you.
+And those skills (and some of these habits) will make you virtuoso your time, energy and emotions.
+And no matter how minor or mundane, it can seem like the highest of mountains without them.
+So free up that silent revolution inside of you.
 Yeah, sure — disbelief and prudence or forcing, but take you from Iranat to fret not — a speed (only certain) that never will make our minds feel at ease because in coming days, you must be the emperor of the job.

 Plan your meals, work and regular exercise in set times.
-If your routine is consistent its easier to build good habits.
+If your routine is consistent its smoother to build good habits.

 Draw inspiration from the simplicity of tools like to-do lists and reminders, sticky notes, or applications that will keep reminding you for an extended period your deadlines are “upcoming.”